spacemeshos/api/README.md

 Broadly speaking, there are four types of endpoints: simple, command, query, and stream.
 Each type is described below.
 Note that in some cases, the same data are exposed through multiple endpoints, e.g., both a query and a stream endpoint.

 - **Simple** endpoints are used to query a single data element.
 Some simple endpoints accept a request object (e.g., [`GlobalStateService.Account`](https://github.com/spacemeshos/api/blob/ab285df4d52af4663335a4bcccb0b52f1e5003ee/proto/spacemesh/v1/global_state.proto#L14)), while some which return data that's global to a node accept no request object (e.g., [`NodeService.Version`](https://github.com/spacemeshos/api/blob/ab285df4d52af4663335a4bcccb0b52f1e5003ee/proto/spacemesh/v1/node.proto#L13)).
+- **Command** endpoints are used to send a command to a node.
+Examples include [`TransactionService.SubmitTransaction`](https://github.com/spacemeshos/api/blob/ab285df4d52af4663335a4bcccb0b52f1e5003ee/proto/spacemesh/v1/tx.proto#L15) and [`SmesherService.StartSmeshing`](https://github.com/spacemeshos/api/blob/ab285df4d52af4663335a4bcccb0b52f1e5003ee/proto/spacemesh/v1/smesher.proto#L16).
-- **Queries** are used to read paginated historical data.
+- **Query** endpoints are used to read paginated historical data.
 A `*Query` endpoint accepts a `*Request` message that typically contains the following:
     - `filter`: A filter (see Streams, below)
     - `min_layer`: The first layer to return results from
     - `max_results`: The maximum number of results to return
     - `offset`: Page offset
-- **Streams** are used to read realtime data.
+- **Stream** endpoints are used to read realtime data.
 They do not return historical data.
 Each time the node creates, or learns of, a piece of data matching the filter and type, or sees an update to a matching piece of data, it sends it over the stream.
 A `*Stream` endpoint accepts a `*Request` message, containing the following, that functions as a filter:
     - `*_id`: The ID of the data type to filter on (e.g., "show me all data items that touch this `account_id`")
     - `flags`: A bit field that allows the client to select which, among multiple types multiplexed on this stream, to receive